akira-057/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 A projectile launched with an initial velocity \( v_0 \) at an angle \( \theta \) follows a *parabolic* trajectory under the influence of gravity.
 We derive its motion using Newton's laws.

 #### 🔹 *Horizontal Motion*
-Since there is no acceleration in the horizontal direction (assuming no air resistance), the velocity remains constant:
+Since there is no acceleration in the horizontal direction (assuming no air resistance), the velocity remains constant

 \[
 x(t) = v_0 \cos\theta \cdot t